askui/askui/docs/docs/general/07-Troubleshooting/proxy.md

 ## Deep Package Inspection

 Company proxies, like [zscalar](https://www.zscaler.com/resources/security-terms-glossary/what-is-cloud-proxy), are using [deep package inspection](https://en.wikipedia.org/wiki/Deep_packet_inspection) to analyse the internet traffic.
-Such proxies are adding self signed certificates to the https request to break up the TLS connection.
+Such proxies are adding self-signed certificates to the https request to break up the TLS connection.

-This can result in following error messages:
+This can result in the following error messages:
 ```
  RequestError: self signed certificate
 ```